 While working in Darwin for contemporary music body MusicNT, Curtin alumna Amy Hetherington met many artists with incredible skills and talents, but noticed a gap in their experience in promoting their work.
-Equipped with a mass communication degree and a positive attitude, Hetherington made it her goal to fill that gap.
+Equipped with a mass communication degree (now Bachelor of Communications) and a positive attitude, Hetherington made it her goal to fill that gap.

 Hetherington is the successful founder and manager of Amiable Communications, a Darwin-based consultancy that offers a diverse range of services to artists, individuals, groups and organisations.
 These services include publicity and marketing, artist support and management, filmmaking, photography, professional writing, media production and workshops.
 But the list doesn’t end there – Hetherington also offers MC services and is a stand-up comedian.
 She is the ultimate jack-of-all-trades for anything creative.

 “Amiable Communications started as a way to market my freelance skills with a mass communications degree after I moved to Darwin,”explains Hetherington, “but it has since rolled into a full-time business and it seems to be successful!”

 Darwin may not be the first place you would imagine a creative consultancy to flourish, but its unique location and diverse history has forged a culturally rich community that is open to new ideas and adventures, and is steadily carving a name for itself in the creative industry.
 Plus, with Hetherington’s outgoing personality and genuine enthusiasm, it hasn’t taken her long to win over the locals.

 “Darwin is big and driven-enough to have amazing opportunities and events, but small enough so you can really make an impact and feel appreciated,” says Hetherington on working in the top-end city.
 “I love the people here and the multiculturalism, but most of all I love that people here are willing to give things a go.”